DynamicsAndNeuralSystems/Time-reversibility/README.md

     uv run src/main/data-generation/discrete-time/discrete_data_generation.py
     uv run src/main/data-generation/continuous-time/continuous_data_generation.py

-The coloured noise processes are currently written in Matlab and are stored in the `src/main/data-generation/noise_generation/` directory.
-To generate the data, run the `src/main/data-generation/noise_generation/noise_generator.m` script.
+The coloured noise processes were simulated using the [MATLAB package](https://au.mathworks.com/matlabcentral/fileexchange/42919-pink-red-blue-and-violet-noise-generation-with-matlab).
+The code we used is stored in the [noise_generation](src/main/data-generation/noise_generation/) directory.
+To generate the data, run the [noise_generator.m](src/main/data-generation/noise_generation/noise_generator.m) script.

 ### _hctsa_ analysis
 To run the analysis you need to have [_hctsa_](https://github.com/benfulcher/hctsa) installed.